Magneeto94/Language-analytics-EmilBT/Assignment4/README.md

   -f the path to the file you would like to create a network from -f "data/fake_or_real_news-Copy1.csv" and the minimum number of edges the nodes shoud have in the network -e number.

+The 2 files can be found in the folder called outpath. a csv-file and a png-file